srcfl/srcful-documentation/docs/developer/auth.md

 ---
 # Bifrost Authentication Service

 Bifrost is an authentication service that enables secure communication between external applications and the Sourceful Energy App (SEA).
 It serves as a bridge that facilitates safe authentication without requiring users to install external wallets on multiple devices.
+Basically Bifrost allows exchange of a delegation token that gives the token owner permission to access some of the users resources.

 > **Security by Design**: Bifrost only handles public keys, never private keys.
 All private keys remain securely within either the SEA or the external application, ensuring that sensitive cryptographic material is never exposed to the bridge service.